Urinary tract infection in girls - aftercare

 These may be signs of a possible kidney infection.

-Also, call if your child has already been diagnosed with a UTI and symptoms of a bladder infection come back shortly after finishing the antibiotics.
+Also, contact your child's provider if your child has already been diagnosed with a UTI and symptoms of a bladder infection come back shortly after finishing the antibiotics.
 Symptoms of bladder infection include:

 - Blood in the urine